tamir-michaeli/microsoft-graph/README.md

 # Microsoft Graph API Integration

-This integration allows Logz.io users to receive Microsoft Graph APIs data related to their organization.
+Logzio-MSGraph is a integration that allows Logz.io users to receive Microsoft Graph APIs data related to their organization.
 The Supported APIs are:
    - Azure AD audit logs
    - Azure AD sign-in logs